kibuchijw/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4 - Check for alphabetic character
 5 - Prints the sign of a number
 6 - Compute the absolute value of an integer
+7 - Print last digit of a number